kimjoar/ttm4130/Sammendrag.markdown

 * IN is based on the Signaling System #7 (SS7) protocol between telephone network switching centers and other network nodes owned by network operators.
 * The main concepts (functional view) surrounding IN services or architecture are connected with SS7 architecture.
 * IN er et distribuert system for tjenestestyring.
+* IN has not replaced the existing PSTN; rather, it has been overlaid onto it.
 * The standards define a complete architecture including the architectural view, state machines, physical implementation and protocols.
 * Before IN was developed, all new feature and/or services that were to be added had to be implemented directly in the core switch systems.
 This made for very long release cycles as the bug hunting and testing had to be extensive and thorough to prevent the network from failing.
 With the advent of IN, most of these services were moved out of the core switch systems and into self serving nodes (IN), thus creating a modular and more secure network that allowed the services providers themselves to develop variations and value-added services to their network without submitting a request to the core switch manufacturer and wait for the long development process.
 * IN kan grovt sett sees som en tjenesteplattform som "utvider" transportnettet.
 * Konseptuell modell i fire nivåer/plan.
 Each plane introduces an abstract view of the network entities, which is further made tangible in the plane below it.
 Tolkes top/down:
   1. Service plane.
 Abstrakt spesifikasjonslag.
 Tjenester beskrives ved hjelp av generelle blokker kalt Service Features (SF).
 En tjeneste er et selvstendig kommersielt tilbud, og en tjenesteegenskap (SF) beskriver et spesielt aspekt ved en tjeneste.
 Tjeneste og funksjoner realiseres ved hjelp av funksjoner fra nest øverste plan, såkalte Service Independent Blocks (SIB).
   2. Global functional plane.
 Delt i to deler.
      * Global tjenestelogikk som styrer instanser av SIB-er.
 Samlingen av disse representerer et bibliotek som kan anvendes til å realisere tjenester.
 Tjenestelogikken spesifiserer hvordan et utvalg av slik funksjonalitet skal manøvreres for å skape en tjeneste.
 The SIBs are reusable components that can be chained together to construct a service logic.
-En enkelt SIB er en prosess som kan motta data, deretter prosessere denne, for så å overlevere til neste trini i kjeden.
+En enkelt SIB er en prosess som kan motta data, deretter prosessere denne, for så å overlevere til neste trinn i i kjeden.
      * ...
 Basic Call Processing (BCP) er et særtilfelle av en SIB.
 Utførelsen av en tjeneste starter og ender i BCP.
   3. Distributed functional plane.
 Inneholder en beskrivelse av hvordan SIB-funksjonalitet skapes ved hjelp av Functional Entities (FE).
 FE-kan distribueres i nettet, men én enkelt FE kan ikke distribueres.
 Altså kan FE-ene til én SIB være distribuert.
 Hver FE må utføre en Functional Entity Action (FEA), som er realisert ved hjelp av Elementary Functions (EF).
 Informasjonsflyten mellom flere FE-er går via FEA-ene.
 SIBs are realized by a sequence of FEAs in an FE.
 For at en gruppe funksjonelle enheter skal kunne realisere en SIB må de ha de nødvendige egenskaper og kunne samarbeide.
   4. Physical plane.
 Protokoller og prosessering som beskriver fordelingen av fysiske enheter i nettet.
 The FEs of the distributed functional plane are mapped to Physical Entities (PE).
 PEs communicate with each other by exchanging protocol messages (represented by information flows in the distributed functional plane).
 Describes the physical architecture alternatives for an IN-structured network in terms of potential physical systems, referred to as physical entities (PE), in a network, and interfaces between these PEs.
 The physical plane architecture describes how functional architecture map into Physical Entities and interfaces.
 * The IN’s main advantage is the ability to control switching and service execution from a small set of Intelligent Network nodes known as Service Control Points (SCP).
 SCPs are connected to the network switches (known as Service Switching Points (SSP)) via a standardized interface; Signalling System No. 7.